ibmWebsphereExtremeScale/SimpleCacheSample/README.md

 ```

 # Running The Application (UNDER CONSTRUCTION)
- Once you have successfully logged in, let's push the WAR file to your Bluemix account with a Java Buildpack
+ Once you have successfully logged in, let's push the WAR file to your Bluemix account with the default Liberty Buildpack on Bluemix
 ```
-cf push <app name> -p SimpleCacheSample.war -b https://github.com/cloudfoundry/java-buildpack
+cf push <app name> -p SimpleCacheSample.war

 // If you get an error message about hostname being taken, this means that the app name was taken by someone else Try this step again with a new app name